Armor Study

 • Any questions that you are not comfortable answering can be skipped

-Provide consent for the ARMOR study staff to access your medical chart to collect relevant information related to diagnosis and treatment.
+2. Provide consent for the research team to access your medical record and collect relevant information related to your diagnosis and treatment.

 Why is this study important?

-Results from this study will help us better take care of lymph node-positive breast cancer patients in the future by:
+Results from this study will help us improve care for people with lymph node-positive breast cancer in the future by:

-• Providing more accurate information before surgery about expected side effects
+• Providing more accurate information before surgery about possible side effects

-• Better monitoring and early intervention for potential side effects
+• Better monitoring and enabling earlier treatment of side effects

-• Choosing surgical treatments that have less side effects, when they can still provide good control of the cancer
+• Helping choose surgical treatments with fewer side effects, when they are still effective at controlling the cancer

 Study Eligibility